entelognathus/Bothriolepis-characters-and-dataset/Bothriolepis taxa and references.md

 Moloshnikov, S. V. (2010a).
 Middle Devonian bothriolepiform antiarchs (Pisces, Placodermi) from central Kazakhstan and their implication for the antiarch system and phylogeny. *Paleontological Journal*, **44**(2), 195-208.

 Moloshnikov, S. V. (2010b).
-On high-armor bothriolepidid placoderms (Pisces, Placodermi, Bothriolepididae) from the Upper Devonian of the southern Ural Mountains and Kuznetsk Coal Basin.
-Paleontological Journal, **44**(5), 561-566.
+On high-armor bothriolepidid placoderms (Pisces, Placodermi, Bothriolepididae) from the Upper Devonian of the southern Ural Mountains and Kuznetsk Coal Basin. *Paleontological Journal*, **44**(5), 561-566.

 Moloshnikov, S. V. (2010c).
 A new find of the placoderm genus *Bothriolepis* Eichwald in the Upper Devonian of Uzbekistan. *Paleontological Journal*, **44**(1), 79-83.